SiddhantGujrathi/FDS/README.md

 Write C++ program for simulating job queue.
 Write functions to add job and delete jobs from the queue.

-Name        : Assignment_13
+<a href="https://github.com/SiddhantGujrathi/FDS/blob/main/Assignment%2013.cpp">Name        : Assignment_13</a>
 =
 A double-ended queue (deque) is a linear list in which additions and deletions may be made at either end.
 Obtain a data representation mapping a deque into a one dimensional array.
 Write C++ program to simulate deque with functions to add and delete elements from either end of the deque

-Name        : Assignment_14
+<a href="https://github.com/SiddhantGujrathi/FDS/blob/main/Assignment%2014.cpp">Name        : Assignment_14</a>
 =
 Pizza parlor accepting maximum M orders.
 Orders are served in first come first served basis.
 Order once placed cannot be cancelled.